 The first anime debuted as early as 1917 (it could have also been 1907, still debated in the history of anime) but didn’t catch on immediately as the animation was still in its rudimentary stages.
 Anime as an art form came much later after the manga, purely because animation was a technological innovation.

 By the 1960s, anime had increased in popularity, especially since it adopted the style of the manga of the time.
 Before long, anime had become its own massive art form.

-Today, the word anime is synonymous with Japanese art, particularly in the style of Tezuka.
-In Japan, the world anime simply refers to an animation of any kind, even shows that don’t originate in Japan.
+Today, the word anime is synonymous with Japanese animation or animation origin form Japan, particularly in the style of Tezuka.
+In Japan, the word anime simply refers to any animation, even shows that don’t originate in Japan.

 A few names dominated the anime scene in its early years.
 Tezuka turned his Astro Boy manga into an equally successful spin-off.
-The first feature films were produced, such as Nausicaä of the Valley of the Wind, although anime films were being shown as early as the 60s.
+The first feature films were produced, such as Nausicaä of the Valley of the Wind, although anime films were being shown as early as 1917 or 1907.

 - Audience Rating: PG (Parental Guidance...

-Anime studios began to pop up throughout Japan, one of them being Studio Ghibli.
+Anime studios began to pop up throughout Japan, including Studio Ghibli.
 Collectively, anime and manga began to merge and differentiate from each other.

-Certain themes became incredibly popular, such as robots.
-The most successful mangas would go on to become animes, and this trend would continue on well unto today.
+Certain themes, such as robots (mecha), became incredibly popular.
+The most successful mangas would go on to become animes, and this trend would continue on well until today.

-Studios that specialized in producing manga were now producing films, and these were extremely popular.
+Studios that specialized in producing manga were now making films, and these were extremely popular.
 The popularity of certain characters sparked an interest in merchandise, which even further segmented the industries.

 Soon, anime would become a massive industry in Japan, fueling a significant portion of the economy.